 Laurence Fishburne as Perry White involves a Race Lift, but in spite of that his demeanor and talents as an actor are a perfect fit for the character.

 Jared Leto has had a pretty bad time with the franchise after filming Suicide Squad.
 First, the majority of his scenes from the film were cut and weren't even present in the extended edition release, causing him to swear off ever actually watching the film.
 Then he wasn't happy at all when rumors of Warner Brothers making a Joker movie unconnected to the DCEU with another actor came up and turned out to be true.
+It got so bad that it's even rumored that Leto won't be returning in future films featuring the Joker.

 Gal Gadot's only works of note was a supporting role in The Fast and the Furious franchise before she became Wonder Woman.
 She even said she was considering quitting acting for good because the roles were so thin, and thanked Zack Snyder for giving her career such a boost.